 - Read a variety of different articles on the topic form different sources and points of view.
-Make sure to check out a variety of types of documents including trade articles, whitepapers and blogs.
+Make sure to check out a variety of types of documents including trade articles, whitepapers, and blogs.

 - Look for statistics or studies on your topics.
 A great strategy for thought leadership is to base your post on a study that you found.

-- Review your notes from interviews you have done previously on the topics.
+- Review your notes from interviews you have previously done on the topics.

 - Form your own opinion and thoughts on the topic without plagiarizing your sources, but using them as input.
 Make sure that the position that you are taking in the post lines up with the message that the brand wants to convey.